Please read the explanation of hiking times, distances, altitudes and rating levels here.

-Summary: An extension of the classic gorge trek, with three nights spent in guest houses and a home stay.
+Summary: An extension of the classic gorge trek, with three nights spent in guest houses.
 The end point is Haba Village (哈巴村) at the northern base of Haba Snow Mountain (哈巴雪山).
-For details on days 1 and 2, read up on the classic trekking path.
-For days 3 and 4, see the Luke-Haba Route (栌克-哈巴路线).
+For details on days 1 and 2, read Dan Siekman’s guide to the classic trekking path.
+For days 3 and 4, see Luke-Haba Route (栌克-哈巴路线).
 Hiring a guide is recommended for the Luke-Haba portion of the journey.

 |Region: Alpine Lakes Region|

 |Distance: 23 km round-trip (Lanhua + Jianshan routes)|

 |Altitude in Meters: Start 2,650.
 Max 4,230.
 Destination 4,100|